 Many customers were pleased with this function since it keeps dust out of the air.
 It does require additional cleaning, but you won’t inhale the dust as easily.

 Good for Large Rooms

 This purifier will cover an area between 300 and 600 square feet.
 It’s excellent for a living room or large bedroom.

 For anyone dealing with allergies or asthma, AeraMax has created a high-performance mode.
 When in this mode, the purifier will work at high speed to quickly remove any impurities that could be bothering you.

 Knowing how polluted your air is can be tricky.
-We often end up wasting energy by running the high speed when not necessary.
+We often waste energy by running the high speed when unnecessary.

 High Pitched Noise

-When the ionizer is on, you might notice a high pitched noise coming from the unit.
-Several customers have also noticed this, and although it’s not too loud, it can be annoying.
+When the ionizer is on, you might notice a high-pitched noise from the unit.
+Several customers have also noticed this; although it’s not too loud, it can be annoying.
 Turning off the ionizer will help.

 |Size||8.1 x 16 x 25.1 inches|

 |Recommended Room Coverage||300 to 600 square feet|